ben9809/computational_intelligence_s292537/lab2/README.md

 **Representation and fitness function**

 The first step is designing a genetic algorithm for this particular problem.
 The 0-1 binary representation is a good choice for the set covering problem since it represents the underlying 0-1 integer variables.
-I used a $n$-bit binary vector as the genome structure where $n$ is the cardinality of $P$ ($n=|P|$).
+I used a $n$-bit binary vector as the genome structure where $n$ is the cardinality of $P (n=|P|)$.
 A value of 1 for the $i$-th bit implies that the list $L_i$ is in the solution.

 The binary representation of an individual's genome for the set covering problem is illustrated below.